 DEM emerged into this vacuum, redeploying STM on a wider scale, allowing companies to learn about the performance of their cloud and SaaS applications before any performance or security issues could start impacting the end user.
 By deploying digital agents across their monitoring networks globally, DEM vendors are able to sniff out application performance issues – be it at the network layer, the infrastructure stack or the application code.
 Digital agents are deployed to simulate hundreds of transactions – testing the webpage, initiating orders and making purchases.
 The transaction times, delays and responsiveness are then established for each transaction and reported accordingly.

 The data provided by STM, however, requires further diagnostics to identify the problem spots.
 DPI software provides exactly these.
-With its traffic filtering and metadata extraction capabilities, coupled with statistical analysis, heuristics and machine learning methodologies, it is able to identify the source of any issue, which could be a congested transport link, a hardware running out of memory or an application code error.
+With its traffic filtering and metadata extraction capabilities, coupled with statistical analysis, heuristics and machine learning methodologies, it is able to identify the source of any issue, which could be a congested transport link, hardware running out of memory or an application code error.
 It can identify issues within a WAN or ISP and issues with a web or database server by inspecting and identifying packets originating from these sources and analyzing them in real-time.

 The next big thing in networking: SASE